 - provides leadership and support for large scale assessment and original research.

-- ensures the Student Affairs Division is aligned with complementary assessment and research efforts across the University through relationships with Office of Assessment and Institutional Research and the Academic Affairs.
+- ensures Student Affairs is aligned with complementary assessment and research efforts across the university through relationships with Office of Assessment and Institutional Research and the Academic Affairs.

-Our students see their college experience as a whole—they do not necessarily differentiate between learning insider or outside of the classroom.
-To this end, the Division of Student Affairs seeks to create a seamless learning environment.
-In addition to providing co-curricular learning opportunities, the Division integrates into the formal academic experience in a variety of ways.
-The Division is also aligned with the University's ethos of assessment.
+Our students see their college experience as a whole — they do not necessarily differentiate between learning insider or outside of the classroom.
+To this end, Student Affairs seeks to create a seamless learning environment.
+In addition to providing co-curricular learning opportunities, the division integrates into the formal academic experience in a variety of ways.
+The division is also aligned with the university's ethos of assessment.

 As a university, LMU is committed to creating a culture of evidence, learning centeredness and continuous improvement.
-This commitment begins with LMU's Mission Statement to which our Undergraduate Learning Outcomes and the Student Affairs Division Goals are aligned.
-Integral in this mix is the 2012-2020 Loyola Marymount Strategic Plan.
-Together, LMU's mission, learning goals and strategic plan provide clear signposts for development successful LMU graduates.
+This commitment begins with LMU's mission statement to which our undergraduate learning outcomes and the Student Affairs division goals are aligned.
+Integral in this mix is the 2021-2026 strategic plan.
+Together, LMU's mission, learning goals and strategic plan provide clear signposts for development successful graduates.

-The assessment activities of the Division of Student Affairs are informed by the Guiding Principles for Assessment, developed by the University Assessment Committee and approved by the Executive Vice President and Provost.
+The assessment activities of Student Affairs are informed by the Guiding Principles for Assessment, developed by the university assessment committee and approved by the executive vice president and provost.
 This document articulates LMU's philosophy of assessment for improvement and provides a framework for the way we approach assessment as an institution.

-View or download the Division of Student Affairs annual reports:
+View or download the Student Affairs annual reports: